Language Features

 Actor Model

 Actors are the fundamental unit of computation in Hew.
-Each actor owns its state exclusively — no shared memory, no locks, no data races.
-Actors communicate through typed message passing, and the compiler verifies that all messages are Send-safe at compile time.
+Each actor owns its state exclusively, with isolated heaps and typed message passing.
+The compiler verifies that all messages are Send-safe at compile time.

 • Zero-cost isolation